 Pacific Colombia beaches

-One of the most beautiful beaches on the Pacific side is Nuquí, a perfect stopover between Cali and Medellin.
+One of the most beautiful beaches on the Pacific side is Nuquí, which can be a perfect stopover between Cali and Medellin.

 Caribbean Colombia beaches

 Up north, close to the border with Panama, Capurgana and Sapzurro are probably the best beaches in Colombia.
-They used to be pretty much off the grid due to their location close to the Darien Gap.
-At this time they’re frequently visited by travelers backpacking through Colombia.
-Also by travelers who travel to Panama by boat.
+They used to be pretty much off grid due to their location close to the Darien Gap, but today they’re frequently visited by travelers who travel from or to Panama by boat.

-Between Santa Marta and Riohacha, Palomino is just a small beach town.
-It offers some of the best stretches of beach in northern Colombia.
+Between Santa Marta and Riohacha, Palomino is just a small beach town, but it offers some of the best stretches of beach in northern Colombia.

 Islands of Colombia

-San Andres is the most popular island that is part of Colombia.
-It’s located in front of the Nicaraguan coast.
+San Andres is the most popular island that is part of Colombia and it’s located in the Caribbean in front of the Nicaraguan coast.
 San Andres and Providencia are close by each other and frequently visited by Colombian tourists.
 Both islands are beautiful and they have pristine Colombian beaches on all sides.

 Isla de Baru is located north of Cartagena and it has some pristine beaches to offer, just like the close by Islas de San Bernardo.
 Travelers can reach the islands easily by ferry from Cartagena.

-On the Pacific side, Isla Gorgona and Isla Gorgonilla used to be a prison island.
-It is a natural reserve for quite a while now.
+On the Pacific side, Isla Gorgona and Isla Gorgonilla used to be a prison island, but it has been a natural reserve for quite a while now.
 The only access to the islands is by boat from the Pacific coast of Colombia.